Insights

 How to do it:

-Why it works: The balanced rhythm is calming without requiring you to hold your breath — which some people find stressful when already anxious.
-It’s especially useful just before you’re called on stage, because the instruction is simple and adds no cognitive load.
+Why it works: The balanced rhythm can feel calming without requiring you to hold your breath, which some people find stressful when already anxious.
+It’s especially useful just before you’re called on stage, because the instruction is simple and adds little cognitive load.

 When to use it: You have 2–3 minutes.
 You’re in a hallway, standing by the entrance, or waiting to be introduced.
 You want steady, not dramatic.